plone/plone.api/src/plone/api/docs/index.rst

 Design decisions
 ================
 No positional arguments.
 All named arguments.
+  #.
+There will never be a doubt when writing a method on whether an argument should be positional or not.
+Decision already made.
+  #.
+There will never be a doubt when using the API on which argument comes first, and which ones are named.
+All arguments are named.
+  #.
+When using positional arguments, the method signature is dictated by the underlying implementation.
+Think required vs. optional arguments.
+Named arguments are always optional in Python.
+This allows us to change implementation details and leave the signature unchanged.
+  #.
+The arguments can all be passed as a dictionary.

 Ideally we want the API to behave 'pythonic', i.e. like a dict or set where appropriate.
 This way developers don't have to remember method names that